 Midfoot pain is concerned with the middle of the foot where the small tarsal bones are located.
 The most common cause of midfoot pain other than following a sprained ankle is a mid tarsal joint sprain.
 A stress fracture of the navicular bone is also common and should not be missed.
-If pain lasts more than five days following injury then a Lisfranc joint sprain should be ruled out as this could have serious long term consequences.
+Pain in the midfoot area for more than five days following injury then a Lisfranc joint sprain should be considered.

-Cuboid syndrome occurs when the peroneus longus muscle in the lower leg applies excess traction onto the cuboid bone, causing it to partially dislocate.
-The injury often occurs in conjunction with peroneal tendonitis and overpronation.
-Pain increases as weight is placed on the foot and medical help is needed to correct the foot injury.
+Cuboid syndrome occurs when the peroneus longus muscle in the lower leg applies excess traction onto the cuboid bone causing it to partially dislocate.
+Symptoms are similar to an ankle sprain, including pain when weight is placed on the foot.
+It often occurs alongside an ankle inversion sprain, although not in every case.

-A bruised foot occurs as a result of direct impact or trauma which causes tissues under the skin to bleed.
-A bruise or contusion is made up of blood beneath the skin, resulting from broken blood vessels.
-When the foot is bruised, it can normally be left to heal by itself with ice and elevation to help ease the pain.
+A direct impact or trauma can cause tissues under the skin to bleed, which is known as a bruised foot.
+There may be pain and swelling but when the foot is bruised, it can normally be left to heal by itself with ice and elevation.

-The term 'Tarsal fracture' is often taken to mean a broken foot in general.
-It does, however, specifically refer to the rare occurrence when one of the Tarsal bones at the rear of the foot is fractured.
-These bones are very rarely fractured individually but may occur after a hard impact or repetitive forces.
+The term 'Tarsal fracture' specifically refers to the rare occurrence when one of the Tarsal bones in the rear of the foot is fractured.
 This foot injury can be a traumatic or a stress (hairline) fracture.
+The tarsal bones are rarely fractured individually but may occur after a hard impact or repetitive forces.

 The abductor hallucis muscle lies along the inside of the foot and runs from the heel bone inserting onto the side of the big toe.
-An abductor hallucis strain will cause pain in the arch of the foot as the muscle supports it, and the foot may roll inwards.
-Relieving pressure from the foot by resting or doing a different activity will ease the foot pain and allow recovery.
+The muscle supports the arch of the foot so when it is strained it causes pain in the area.
+The sole of the foot may be tender and the affected foot may overpronate.
+Resting to allow the muscle to heal is key to recovery and easing the pain.

-Flexor tendonitis is inflammation of the flexor tendons in the foot which bend the big toes.
+Flexor tendonitis when the flexor tendons in the foot become inflamed.
 The tendons run down the inside of the ankle and under the foot to the toes.
-When the tendons are injured, it can cause foot pain, particularly in the arch and inside ankle.
-Resting is the best way to treat this foot injury to allow the tendon to heal.
+When they are injured, it can cause foot pain, particularly in the arch of the foot and the inside ankle.
+Bending the big toe back against resistance may also hurt.

-Extensor tendinitis describes inflammation of the extensor tendons which run along the top of the foot and straighten the toes.
-There will often be pain on top of the foot which would worsen during activity.
-This foot injury is normally brought on by overuse and even badly fitted or too tight shoes.
-Rest is the main way to recover from this injury.
+Extensor tendinitis is when the extensor tendons become inflamed.
+These tendons run along the top of the foot and straighten the toes.
+The injury often causes pain on top of the foot, which worsens during activity.
+This midfoot injury is normally brought on by overuse and even badly fitted or too tight shoes.

 A navicular stress fracture is one of the most common stress fractures affecting athletes, especially those in explosive events such as sprinting and jumping.
-The navicular bone is in the ankle and can be fractured by overuse and repetitive stress.
-With this injury there may be pain in the arch of the foot which increases during activity.
+Poor technique may increase the risk of a navicular stress fracture.
+The injury is often caused by overuse and repetitive stress.
+It may cause pain in the arch of the foot, which intensifies during activity and eases with rest.

-Tarsal coalition is a fusion or sticking together of the tarsal bones in the foot.
+Tarsal coalition is when the tarsal bones in the foot fuse, or stick together.
 The tarsals are 7 bones located at the back of the foot.
 It is a congenital disease meaning you are born with it.
-Midfoot pain may appear in adolescents with this condition, but symptoms may not show until later in some people.
+Midfoot pain may appear in adolescents, especially after hard activity.
+However, symptoms may not develop until later in some people.